top of page

 Meg currently holds a Leverhulme Early Career Fellowship at Newcastle University where she completed her PhD in 2020.
 This postdoctoral project explores the interconnections between display, performance, and consumer culture and how making, selling, and/or wearing leisure costume impacted cultural perceptions of race and gender within the British Empire.
 This research will produce a second book that examines the role of amateur performance, play, and dress in enforcing and challenging racial hierarchies of the long nineteenth century.

-As an extension of this work, Meg is collaborating with the National Trust to bring an accessible and experiential history of Georgian fancy dress to the Bath Assembly Rooms.
-This will lay the groundwork for creating new types of multi-sensory visitor engagement that can be applied to other heritage sites, bringing Georgian sociability to life in tangible, smellable, and audible forms.
+As an extension of this work, Meg has collaborated with the National Trust to bring an accessible and experiential history of Georgian fancy dress to the Bath Assembly Rooms.
+This has inspired further collaboration with the National Trust and forthcoming experiential events with the British Academy that examine past and present relationships between fancy dress and fashion.

-Meg has taught at a number of higher education institutions during her international academic career.
-She currently teaches at Newcastle University (UK) and has also taught at Arrupe College Loyola University Chicago, National Louis University, and Moraine Valley Community College (Illinois, USA).
-She is the domestic conference organiser for the British Society for Eighteenth-Century Studies and is an Associate Fellow of the Royal Historical Society.
+Meg has given a number of public talks at heritage sites, including Powderham Castle and the Bath Assembly Rooms, and has lectured at the Royal Academy.
+She has also taught at a range of higher education institutions during her international academic career.
+She currently teaches at Newcastle University (UK) and has taught at Arrupe College Loyola University Chicago, National Louis University, and Moraine Valley Community College (Illinois, USA).
+She is the domestic conference organiser for the British Society for Eighteenth-Century Studies and an Associate Fellow of the Royal Historical Society.

 IMG_6891_edited.jpg